QuickPermissions/QuickPermissions/README.md

 ### You manage the rationale message showing

-If you don't want the library to manage the rationale dialog showing, and you want to manage it on your own, you can do that by adding a method in your activity/fragment by adding a method with single argument of type <<>> and annotate it with annotation <<>>.
+If you don't want the library to manage the rationale dialog showing, and you want to manage it on your own, you can do that by adding a method in your activity/fragment by adding a method with single argument of type `QuickPermissionsRequest` and annotate it with annotation `OnShowRationale` .
 So, whenever there is need of showing a rationale dialog, you will receive a callback on this method.
 You can call `proceed()` on it, to continue the asking permissions flow or `cancel()` to cancel the flow.